a-curious-coder/rubiks-cube-solver/README.md

 The current issue right now is that the move functions is only functioning with 3x3x3 cubes.
 Nothing bigger or smaller for now.
 I'm hoping to refine this asap.
 <br></br>
 </details>

 ---

+<h2> How to use the program </h2>
+Gonna write this section later on in development as most of the current controls are defined with no reasoning really.

+---
 <h2> References <a name="references"></a></h2>

 The intention here is to use these references as a guide or inspiration for features, ideas or conventions to apply my own Rubik's Cube Solver.

+<h5>Emulator help</h5>

 1. [Python Rubiks Cube Solver](https://github.com/sylvain-reynaud/RubiksSolver/)
 2. [Code Bullet Rubiks Cube Solver](https://github.com/Code-Bullet/RubiksCubeAI)